KianSharifan/Hotel/README.md

 Business logic is implemented inside service classes while controllers remain lightweight and responsible only for handling HTTP requests and responses.

-Entity Framework Core is used as the ORM for interacting with PostgreSQL, providing strongly typed database access and migration support.
+Entity Framework Core is used as the ORM for interacting with PostgreSQL, providing strongly typed database access and Migration support and Configuration files to determine the exact behavior of the database.

 Authentication is implemented using JSON Web Tokens (JWT), allowing authenticated users to securely access protected resources based on their assigned roles.